Taiwan earthquake: Rescue operations ongoing as death toll reaches 10

 The quake was believed to be the biggest in Taiwan since a temblor in 1999 caused extensive damage.
 Taiwan lies along the Pacific "Ring of Fire," a line of seismic faults encircling the Pacific Ocean where most of the world's earthquakes occur.

-Fox News Digital's Louis Casiano, Landon Mion and The Associated Press contributed to this report.
+Fox News Digital's Louis Casiano, Landon Mion and The Associated Press as well as Reuters contributed to this report.